turastory/til/coroutine/note.md

 #### releaseInterceptedContinuation

 - Invoked for the continuation instance returned by [interceptContinuation] when the original continuation completes and will not be used anymore.

+#### What it means "to intercept continuation?"

+-> Before resuming any continuation, do something with the continuation.

+As you can figure out by looking at the signatures of interceptContinuation() function, If you don't need any interception then you just return given continuation as is.

+CoroutineDispatcher uses this mechanism to change the running environment of the coroutine.

 ### Communicating Sequential Processes (CSP)